Gedionadamu/README-Generator/README.md

 ﻿# ReadMe Generator.

-AS A developer
-I WANT a README generator
-SO THAT I can quickly create a professional README for a new project
+ AREADME generator that can quickly create a professional README for a new project

 # How to use